Do you have an account?

 The demand response call for tenders is a scheme to promote the development of electricity load reductions to contribute to the French Multiannual Energy Programme objectives, under Article L271.4 of the French Energy Code.
 The set of rules for call for tenders are laid down by the Ministry of Energy, after consultation with and proposal of RTE.

-This call for tenders brings additional remuneration to the capacity mechanism. the amount of this additional remuneration depends on the price level on the capacity market.
+This call for tenders brings additional remuneration to the capacity mechanism.
+The amount of this additional remuneration depends on the price level on the capacity market.

-- sites with interruptible load.
-Sites may still apply for the interruptible load call for tenders and withdraw from demand response call for tenders commitments if they are selected in the interruptible load call for tenders (see set of rules in the specifications)
+• sites with interruptible load.
+Sites may still apply for the interruptible load call for tenders and withdraw from demand response call for tenders commitments if they are selected in the interruptible load call for tenders (see set of rules in the specifications);

 Candidates selected following each call for tenders are designated by the Minister in charge of Energy.
 They are awarded a contract with RTE, under the conditions of the specifications for the call for tenders concerned, to receive remuneration for their demand response capacities.